The dollar and euro prices are rising: Currencies continue to soar in Cuba as the energy crisis worsens

 Exchange rate from MLC to CUP according to elTOQUE: 425 CUP.

-Every prolonged blackout and every sign of productive deterioration fuels the demand for foreign currency and further pressures the rates in the informal market.
+Each prolonged blackout and every sign of productive deterioration fuels the demand for foreign currency and further pressures the rates in the informal market.

 The structural causes behind the escalation

-In March of this year, the Central Bank of Cuba introduced 2,000 and 5,000 peso bills, a decision that authorities justified by the need to facilitate cash transactions.
+In March of this year, the Central Bank of Cuba introduced 2,000 and 5,000 peso bills, a decision that the authorities justified by the need to facilitate cash transactions.

-The Cuban economist Elías Amor recently warned that the dollar could approach 1,000 pesos if macroeconomic imbalances persist.
+The Cuban economist Elías Amor recently warned that the dollar could approach 1,000 pesos if the macroeconomic imbalances persist.

 1 USD = 650 CUP.